FindMySchool LogoFindMySchool

 Reception entry is small by design, with 10 places each year.
 Demand looks real even on small numbers.
 The latest published demand data shows 27 applications for 10 offers, which is 2.7 applications per place, so admission is competitive relative to the school’s size.
 (These figures can swing year to year because cohorts are small.)

-Applications for a September 2026 start are made through Kirklees Council, with online applications open from 1 September 2025 and the on-time deadline set at 15 January 2026.
+Applications for a September 2027 start are made through Kirklees Council, with the on-time deadline set at 15 January 2027 and offers released on 16 April 2027.

 The school’s admissions page describes its local intake pattern, including Upper Denby and nearby villages, and notes that it welcomes applications from families who fall within the Barnsley catchment from places such as Ingbirchworth, Cawthorne and Penistone, reflecting its boundary location.
 If you are applying from outside the immediate village, it is worth checking how distance, faith criteria (as a voluntary aided Church of England school), and any supplementary information requirements operate in the determined admissions policy.